 At some point, we all find ourselves asking such questions, especially as we face serious tests.
 In your case, the positive thing is that you have come forward to ask these questions and seek assistance in overcoming them.
 The very fact that you are asking for advice implies that you are open to hearing answers that will in sha Allah enlighten you more widely on your situation.
 It helps you to see things from an alternative perspective that will help you to move forward successfully.

 Boost your faith

 Questioning the Deen often occurs as a result of experiencing a dip in faith.
 This can frequently occur as a result of experiencing difficulties in one’s life and wondering why.
 It is this experience that can cause you to experience a sense of distance from Islam in search of the answers to these questions.
-This is a perfectly normal response to a difficult situation; however, a prolonged experience of such can lead to different consequences if not managed effectively.
+This is a perfectly normal response to a difficult situation; however, prolonged experience of such can lead to different consequences if not managed effectively.

 Sometimes such thoughts and feelings can lead people to use coping mechanisms that take them away from the path of Islam, finding alternative ways to cope with difficulties which in turn can only be even further detrimental to one’s wellbeing as well as damaging the level of eman.
 However, people who find ways to boost their eman during these difficulties will experience benefits of all kinds that serve to both improve eman, as well as develop conducive ways of managing difficulties.

 There are several ways that you can work on boosting your eman.